mat-cad/clock_observers_slides/clocks_observer.md

     # after 10 seconds stop the last analog clock
 ```

-In your implementation you have to stop the last created analog clock after 10 seconds starting all the clocks.

-What does it mean to stop a desktop clock ?
-To stop updating it.

 ---
-Note that rightmost analog clock as a different seconds time because I've stopped it.
+Note that rightmost analog clock has a different seconds time because I've stopped it.

 ![width:900](clocks.png)

----

 ---